hassan-imran/Done/README.md

 An concept app designed to have to do lists which are accessible from all your devices.

 ************
-Ignore the UI as it was not the main focus while coding on this project, however I have tried my best to make it look reasonable.
+Ignore the UI as it was not the main focus while coding on this project, it is not completely responsive, however I have tried my best to make it look reasonable.
 ************

 2 default users